Experience-Monks/adviser/README.md

 _Rules_:

 - package-json-properties: Includes options to restrict and blacklist properties on the package.json
-- root-files: Includes options to restrict and blacklist files on the root directory.
+- root-files: Includes options to restrict and blocklist files on the root directory.

 ## Release